abdishakoorx/kitchen-app/README.md

 ## Note
 Administrative features and backend controls are restricted to authorized personnel only.
 For technical support or business inquiries, please contact our support team.

-## License

-[Insert License Information]

----

-Made with ❤️ by the Kitchen App Team